 The Safety of Sports Grounds Act 1975 places on Local Authority a responsibility for issuing and enforcing safety certificates in respect of sports grounds designated by the Secretary of State for Culture, Media and Sport.

-A Designated Ground is a sports ground with a capacity of more than 10,000 spectators or in the case of Premiership or Football League a ground accomodating more than 5,000 spectators.
+This is a sports ground with a capacity of more than 10,000 spectators or in the case of Premiership or Football League a ground accomodating more than 5,000 spectators.

-A Regulated Stand is any covered stand that holds 500 or more spectators either seated or standing.
+This is any covered stand that holds 500 or more spectators either seated or standing.

 There are two forms of safety certificates:

-General Safety Certificate issued for the use of a sports ground for a specified activity, or activities, for an indefinite period
+- General Safety Certificate issued for the use of a sports ground for a specified activity, or activities, for an indefinite period.

-Special Safety Certificate issued for the use of a sports ground for a specified activity or activities on a specified occasion or occasions
+- Special Safety Certificate issued for the use of a sports ground for a specified activity or activities on a specified occasion or occasions.

 To be eligible for a safety certificate, you must comply with the terms and conditions of a certificate.

 A summary of the regulation relating to this licence can be found on the legislation.gov website.